 Once a thief’s reader has captured your RFID data, which could include your name, credit card number, expiration date, security code, and other personal information associated with your credit card, they can easily upload it onto his computer.
 RFID technology is also used in passports, employee badges, some driver’s licenses, and other identification cards.

 While early RFID embedded credit and debit cards transmitted enough personal information for a thief to potentially make a clone card, most banks and credit card companies now say they’ve put measures in place to keep a thief from robbing you blind.

 Nearly all cards now automatically change their internal security code after one purchase.
 So, even if a thief got enough information to successfully use your card number, he or she could only make one purchase.
 Still, it’s an unsettling thought that any of your personal information could be transmitted without your knowledge.

-How can you protect yourself from RFID theft?
-There are a number of RFID-blocking products on the market, including RFID wallets, sleeves and pouches.
+How can you protect yourself if you’re concerned about RFID theft?
+There are a number of RFID-blocking products on the market, including RFID wallets, sleeves, and pouches.
 Some of these products incorporate foil and other metals to block radio transmission.
 Experts say your best bet is a “Faraday cage,” which is a mesh-like metal sleeve that filters most electromagnetic frequencies.
 They also recommend you look for an RFID wallet that’s “electromagnetically opaque.”

 Do RFID Wallets Really Work?

 Not entirely, say experts, and some are better than others.